 - can the students easily find the video to watch it?

 - what is the purpose of the video?

 From here we can dig into the individual video analytics or ask students to understand why this video is not being used.

-Just think of this dashboard as one more tool in assessing the effectiveness of your class.
+Just think of this dashboard as one more tool in assessing the effectiveness of your videos or class.
 If it seems overwhelming, start by taking the best performing video and looking into what is working for this video.
 Then you can small steps into more analytics analysis.